LihSheng/duty-roster/README.md

     - Set custom frequencies (daily, weekly, monthly, or specific days)
     - Add detailed descriptions for each duty
     - No default duties are created - all duties are user-defined
+    - Create group duties that apply to multiple or all team members
 3. **Generate Assignments**: Use the admin panel to generate weekly assignments
 4. **Manage Calendar**: Use the drag-and-drop calendar to adjust assignments as needed
 5. **Track Completion**: Team members can mark duties as completed when done